 - All games must be played by the school rules; no "special" game rules are allowed. - Disputes about who is out in a game will be settled by either the students in line or by the yard aides.
 Students may use Rock/Paper/Scissors to settle game disputes.
 Students in line help to settle the dispute; players do not. - You may not leave your place in line except to ask for help from the yard aide.
-You will forfeit your place if leave for any other reason. - There is a 30 count wait on the bars or the swings when other students are waiting in line. - Balls are not to be thrown at anyone unless the person is trying to catch it.
+You will forfeit your place if you leave for any other reason. - There is a 30 count wait on the bars or the swings when other students are waiting in line.

+- Balls are not to be thrown at anyone unless the person is trying to catch it.
 The only exception to this rule is during organized intermural dodgeball when a staff member is supervising, and an appropriate soft dodgeball is being used. - You may not kick any ball at any time on the blacktop during recess.
 Balls may be kicked only on the grass field. - Interference on purpose is not allowed in any games at any time. - Lines are out in all games. - No sliding or diving in any games.
 (Example: slide tackling in soccer.) - NO TAG, NO CHASE GAMES, NO FIGHTING GAMES.
 Hands, feet, and objects must be kept to yourself.
-(Kahfooty rule) - Freeze when the bell rings wait for the double whistle to release.
-Walk to the line-up area, keeping your hands and feet to yourself. - After the freeze bell rings you may no longer play with the ball.
-The person holding the ball at that time must take it back to the equipment cage. - Students must remain on the playground during recess; they may not go to classrooms.
+(Kahfooty rule) - Freeze when three whistles are blown.
+When two whistles are blown, students holding a ball walks the ball back to the ball cart while all other students remain frozen.
+When one whistle is blown, all students walk back to class keeping their hands and feet to themself. - Students must remain on the playground during recess; they may not go to classrooms.
 No helping in classrooms without teachers written permission. - No playing, running, or walking on the amphitheater at any time.
 It is used for classroom purposes only.